-Downton Abbey is, without doubt, one of the most consistently popular TV shows produced in recent times.
-The show, which gives a look at the life of the Crawleys, a fictional aristocratic family who run and own the Downton estate.
+Downton Abbey is, without doubt, one of the most popular TV shows produced in recent decades.
+The show gives us a look at the life of the Crawleys, a fictional aristocratic family who run and own the Downton estate.
 Set in the early 1900s, the show gives a fairly accurate idea of life for the aristocracy at this time and the changes that the first world war brought to the United Kingdom’s formerly rigid class system.

 One thing that’s key to the show yet is not widely understood by many are the titles used by members of the family.
-And that’s what I aim to explain in this article.
+And that’s what we aim to explain in this article.

 Robert Crawley is addressed as Lord Grantham by equals and as Your Lordship or Mi’Lord by servants.
 It would be incorrect to refer to him as Lord Robert, however.

 Lord Grantham’s wife, Cora Crawley (played by Elizabeth McGovern) is known as Lady Grantham.
 Her proper title is The Countess of Grantham and she, like Lord Grantham, can be addressed as Lady Grantham by equals and Mi’Lady by servants.
 Like with Lord Grantham, her title of Countess of Grantham is often abbreviated to Lady Grantham, the same as for all other Baronesses, Viscountesses, Countesses and Marchionesses.
 It would, however, be incorrect to refer to Lady Grantham as Lady Cora.